 Which nickname sounds a bit out of place: “The Athens of America,” “The Cradle of Liberty,” “The Hub of the Universe,” or “Beantown”?
-New England’s largest city goes by all four aliases, yet the last one sticks out like a sore thumb.
+New England’s largest city goes by all four aliases, yet the last one sticks out.
 So, how did Boston get such an odd title in the first place?

-But molasses served another culinary function: colonists started putting it in their baked beans.
-Though the natives had traditionally used maple syrup instead, this new preparation method spread like wildfire in the greater Boston area.
+But molasses shipped to Boston for distilling served another culinary function: colonists started putting it in their baked beans.
+Native Americans were already preparing beans with maple syrup, but this new preparation method spread across the greater Boston area.
 Eventually—according to legend—sailors and merchants on the triangular route began calling the city “Bean Town.”

 Another story paints a very different picture.
 Boston hosted a Civil War veterans’ convention during the summer of 1890.
 To commemorate this gathering, the Beverly Pottery Company handed out small, ribbon-bound bean pots as souvenirs.
 Afterwards, when asked where they’d gotten such neat little gifts, many of the vets supposedly replied “bean-town.”

 Then again, perhaps a publicity gimmick is to blame.
 In 1907, Boston threw its first annual Old Home Week.
-Former residents who’d since left the area were encouraged to revisit their old haunts during a week-long celebration.
+Former residents were encouraged to revisit their old haunts during a week-long celebration.
 An aggressive advertising campaign helped draw continental attention to the event, with posters and stickers being distributed nationwide, many of which included wholesome sketches of bean pots.
 As the yearly shindig grew, tourism slogans like “You Don’t Know Beans Until You Come to Boston” also started catching on.
-Theoretically, “beantown” might’ve been born in the process.
+Theoretically, “beantown” might have been born in the process.

 A version of this story originally ran in 2014; it has been updated for 2023.